Phantomxm2021/xrmod-engine-docs-source/docs/docs/experience-manual/dev-tools/xr-web-editor.md

 <coverimg  url={require('@site/static/static/dev-tools/udmsystem/online_project.jpg')} height="100%" padding="0.5rem"/>

-If you don't have your own XR app yet, you can scan the QR code to download the ARMOD app to see your XR experience.
+If you don't have your own XR app yet, you can scan the QR code to download the XRMOD app to see your XR experience.

 <coverimg  url={require('@site/static/static/dev-tools/cmsdashboard/ARMODApp.png')} height="100%" padding="0.5rem"/>

 Ok.
-If you use our ARMOD APP, you can turn on the share of your project; this will allow you to see your XR experience in the ARMOD App community page.
-If you do not want to turn on sharing, you can also enter your XR-Experience Id on the third page of the ARMOD APP to experience it.
+If you use our XRMOD APP, you can turn on the share of your project; this will allow you to see your XR experience in the XRMOD App community page.
+If you do not want to turn on sharing, you can also enter your XR-Experience Id on the third page of the XRMOD APP to experience it.